rafaelcalhau/rafaelcalhau/README.md

 ## Hi there 👋

-For around 20 years, I have been working on many projects, from small websites, simple e-commerce projects, SaaS, mobile apps, and entire full-stack applications.
+For 20 years, I have been working on many projects, from small websites, simple e-commerce projects, SaaS, mobile apps, and entire full-stack applications.
 I migrated from PHP to Node in the last 6 years, so, I have been a lot busy focusing on Javascript Stack creating scalable software with Node, React, and now, Vue.js.
 As I like to push myself toward the next level, I have been diving into SOLID philosophy, clean code, and tests in order to deliver high-quality software.

 I have a lot of motivations, but the biggest maybe is to contribute to impactful projects and to contribute to making people's lives better with my work.